Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Jackson looked around.
 "We’ve got half an hour before they’re due back, nothing to do in that time and you’re on edge.
 I know it’s not much next to your usual regimen, but why don’t we take a stroll, get a look at the place?
 I’ve always wanted to visit England."

 "Aye, that sounds nice."
 Powell agreed.
-“Bloody nice weather, too.”
+"Bloody nice weather, too."

 "If you say so." she half-smiled, and picked at the blue pullover sweater she had on over her shirt.
-“It’s kinda cold for my tastes.”
+"It’s kinda cold for my tastes."

 "Blue sky." he pointed out.